 If children get tired, there is a restaurant and facilities right by the entrance gates.
 Bringing large backpacks is not allowed, however, we had a small backpack with a few things we needed for our daughter that did not seem to pose an issue.
 There are lockers by the entrance for larger belongings.

 After having seen the wonder, we descended to Aguas Calientes and embarked on the train to Urubamba in the Sacred Valley.
 Here, there are numerous five star hotels to indulge in.
-We spent a few days in Urubamba (you must take the Ollantaytambo train and then a shared bus or private car to reach Urubamba), enjoying the outstanding traditional local food and spoiling ourselves at a gorgeous hotel surrounded by green valleys.
+We spent a few days in Urubamba.
+You must take the Ollantaytambo train and then a shared bus or private car to get there.
+We enjoyed the outstanding traditional local food and spoiling ourselves at a gorgeous hotel surrounded by green valleys.
 Nothing is too much to ask for, and the locals are extremely friendly and kind.

 We conquered Cusco on our last two days and chose to stay in the center of the city.
-Though it is 3400m above sea level and many people get altitude sickness here, we had no issues since by the time we reached it we were fully acclimatized.
+Though it is 3400m above sea level and many people get altitude sickness here, we had no issues.
+By the time we reached Cusco we were fully acclimatized.
 To survive high altitudes, it is very important to keep well hydrated and well rested.
-We made sure to bring electrolytes for our daughter should there be a need, and fortunately we didn’t need to use them.
+We made sure to bring electrolytes for our daughter should there be a need.
+Fortunately we didn’t need to use them.
 Coca tea is widely available, and is said to help with the altitude.